Analysis | Over and over, Trump has focused on Black Lives Matter as a target of derision or violence

 “Black Lives Matter is a Marxist organization,” Trump said.

 “You remember ‘pigs in a blanket, fry ‘em like bacon?’ ” he continued, referring to a chant used at one protest in 2014.
 “That was the first time I ever heard of Black Lives Matter.
 I said, that’s a terrible name.
-It’s so discriminatory, it’s bad for black people, it’s bad for everybody.”
+It’s so discriminatory, it’s bad for Black people, it’s bad for everybody.”

 A bit later in the interview, Trump made another claim about Black Americans.

-“I’ve done more for the black community than any president in the United States, with the exception of Abraham Lincoln,” he said.
+“I’ve done more for the Black community than any president in the United States, with the exception of Abraham Lincoln,” he said.
 “And it’s true.”